Setting up A/B Testing

 A landing page with active A/B testing has two or more variants.
 Variants are independent landing pages that share and operate under the same URL.

 Variants are created by duplicating an existing landing page from within your account.
 The new variant and the landing page that it was duplicated from are two separate and independent landing pages.

 Each variant collects its own statistics and leads, and can have its own design.
-You can delete a variant without affecting any other variants.

 OK, you’ve set up A/B testing.
 How come you keep seeing the same variant when accessing the page’s URL?